ChunghaSung/intAbs/README.md

 # Building

 The program is an LLVM opt pass.
 It is built using CMake.
-Since we are using CMake, this likely requires LLVM version greater than or equal to 3.7 (tested on 3.7).
+Since we are using CMake, this likely requires LLVM version 3.6.0

 Modify the CMakeLists file variable APRON_PREFIX to be the location where Apron is installed